 Pacific Play Tents Kids Galaxy Dome Tent w/Glow in the Dark Stars – Encourages physical play and stimulates the imagination at any time of day or night.
 With a waterproof floor, this tent prevents grass from seeping inside.

-Educational Insights GeoSafari Constellation and Solar System Explorer– from Educational Insights allows kids to stargaze from any room in the house.
-This telescope-shaped projector features all 12 Zodiac constellations in three view modes: celestial, connected, and illustrated.
+Educational Insights GeoSafari Constellation and Solar System Explorer– This telescope-shaped projector features all 12 Zodiac constellations in three view modes: celestial, connected, and illustrated.
 It also includes a 28-page explorer guidebook, packed with facts and stories about the constellations.

-- Space Planets from HABA USA is a dice and discovery game for 2 to 4 brave explorers.
-Players send their probe out and travel to an unknown planet on an adventurous exploration but must always make sure that they have enough fuel crystals powerful enough to reach their destination.
-The player that collects the most stars at the end of the game will be the bravest space explorer in the whole galaxy.
+- Space Planets from HABA USA is a dice and discovery game where you send the probe out and travel to an unknown planet on an adventurous exploration but must always make sure that they have enough fuel crystals powerful enough to reach their destination.

-- National Geographic Smart Phone Microscope – this miscroscope attaches to any smart phone easily and securely.
+- National Geographic Smart Phone Microscope – this microscope attaches to any smartphone easily and securely.
 Requires no additional apps or software to use.

 - Glow-in-the-Dark Play Sand– This sand is kinetic, so it sticks only to itself and not to you!
 This perpetually “wet” sand is perfect to mold, shape, and squeeze.
 It comes with molds, as well.